 This project has greatly advanced my understanding of sustainable agriculture and the challenges involved in improving agricultural practices.
 I have come to realize the importance of taking an integrated approach when considering an agriculture system – focusing on individual aspects such as soil health or controlling a single type of pest is not a sustainable approach, and we should look for solutions that address more than one problem.
 One the other hand, I have also realized the difficulty inherent to this process, as practices that improve one aspect of agriculture are often detrimental to others, such as the difficulty of managing weeds and insect pests in reduced or no-tillage systems, or the unintended impacts of insecticides on the soil microbial community.
 I have learnt while my research is primarily focused on insects, I cannot succeed without understanding other aspects of agriculture and thinking about sustainable agriculture as a whole.

 I have also gained many valuable skills over the course of this study that I will continue to use throughout my scientific career.
 I have gained experience in planning and conducting field work, managing technicians and improvising when things do not go as planned.
 I have learnt how to analyze various types of data, write grants and reports, and present my findings to both the scientific community and growers.
 At the 2018 Commodity Classic, a farmer shared with me that he was no longer using neonicotinoid treated soybean and had also ordered untreated corn for the following season.
 Seeing the tangible impacts of my work on people’s choices was immensely gratifying and has fueled my commitment to developing effective science communication skills.
-I am learning molecular techniques including DNA extraction, quantitative PCR and Illumina sequencing, which have a wide range of applications, and am also becoming adept at arthropod identification and community analysis.
+I have learned molecular techniques including DNA extraction, quantitative PCR and Illumina sequencing, which have a wide range of applications, and have also become adept at arthropod identification and community analysis.
 The skills I have gained during this project have been invaluable in developing future research projects.